-I booked the 36-min sunrise tour in 2020 with Professional Helicopter Service and it was an unforgettable experience, so I went back in 2021 to Uluru and booked the sunset tour with them.
+I booked the 36-min sunrise tour in 2020 with Professional Helicopter Service and it was an unforgettable experience, so I went back in 2021 and booked the sunset tour with them.
 Both flights were amazing, however, the sunset tour is more relaxed as it becomes brighter instead of darker during the tour.

 Experience it yourself and let me know which is your favorite tour.